Template Letters

 The AI-driven economic transition and recent safety net changes create conditions the ICESCR directly addresses.

 AI restructures labor markets, creating new forms of work while displacing existing roles.
 Trade policy changes project 550,000 fewer jobs by end of 2026.
-The One Big Beautiful Bill Act reduced Medicaid coverage by $990 billion, removing the safety net for 10.9 million Americans during this transition.
+The One Big Beautiful Bill Act reduced Medicaid coverage by $990 billion (gross), removing the safety net for approximately 10 million Americans (CBO projection) during this transition.

 The ICESCR protects the right to work (Article 6), to social security (Article 9), and to an adequate standard of living (Article 11).
 These protections would create a legal floor — a minimum standard that domestic legislation cannot reduce during economic transitions.